Accessible Greenspace Standard

 Area-wide standard:

-Size and proximity criteria: Everyone has access to good quality green and blue spaces close to home for health, wellbeing and contact with nature.
-This should meet the size and proximity criteria set out below, with spaces accessible by public transport or safe active travel routes.
+Size and proximity criteria: Everyone has access to good quality green and blue spaces close to home for health and wellbeing and contact with nature, to meet the AGS size and proximity criteria, with an initial focus on access to green and blue spaces within 15 minutes' walk from home.

-Capacity criteria: Local authorities provide at least 3 hectares of publicly accessible greenspace per 1,000 population, with no net reduction in capacity of accessible greenspace per 1,000 head of population at an areawide scale.
+Capacity criteria: Local authorities have at least 3 hectares of publicly accessible greenspace per 1,000 population and there is no net loss or reduction in capacity of accessible greenspace per 1,000 population at an area-wide scale.
+Local authorities specify capacity targets for all major residential development informed by a local accessible greenspace baseline, and taking into account local needs, opportunities and constraints.

 Major development standard:

-Size and proximity criteria: For all major residential developments, the local authority specifies the quantity, size and distance criteria for the provision of accessible greenspace provided or associated with the development.
+Size and proximity criteria: For all major residential developments, the local authority specifies to the developer the quantity, size and distance criteria (see Appendix 2) for any accessible greenspace to be provided within/ associated with the development, based on the Accessible Greenspace Standards.

-Capacity criteria: All major residential development is designed to meet local capacity standards (hectares of accessible greenspace per 1,000 head of population), specified by the local planning authority.
+Capacity criteria: All major residential development is designed to meet capacity targets (hectares of accessible greenspace per 1,000 population), specified by the local planning authority.

 Accessible Greenspace Standard size and proximity criteria